Golden Brands - GW 464 Soy Container Candle Wax

 - Plant-based waxes are a completely natural renewable resource

-- Golden Brand Waxes are non-toxic, biodegradable and clean burning
+- Golden Waxes are non-toxic, biodegradable and clean burning

-- Golden Brand Waxes are completely free of animal derived substances
+- Golden Waxes are completely free of animal derived substances and are not tested on animals.

-- Golden Brand Waxes reduce set-up time, offer significant bloom/frost reduction and have great mold release
+- Golden Waxes reduce set-up time, offer significant bloom/frost reduction and have great mold release

-Golden Brands 464 allows for top surface re-melting if necessary to create a smooth top to your container candle.
-Golden Brands 464 is highly frost resistant and works great with dyes and has excellent scent throw both cold and hot.
+Golden Brands - GW 464 allows for top surface re-melting if necessary to create a smooth top to your container candle.
+Golden Brands – GW 464 is highly frost resistant and works great with dyes and has excellent scent throw both cold and hot.

 Containers/Jars: Containers and jars should be clean and at ambient temperature.
 No pre-heating is necessary.

-Dyes: Our Voyageur Dye pads work well with Golden Brands 464 Soy Wax.
+Dyes: Our Voyageur dye blocks work well with Golden Brands – GW 464 Soy Wax.
 When using dyes, heat the wax to 185°F, add the dye, and mix until dissolved.

 - Pour temperatures will vary according to container type and size, fragrance(s), essentials oils, dye(s), and the candle effects you desire.